Homo erectus: Evolution and dispersal

 The dispersal of H. erectus is generally ascribed to the evolution of obligate bipedalism, better technology, and adoption of a carnivorous diet.
 However, the sudden adoption of carnivory could be sampling bias, with earlier species consuming the same amount of meat.
 Populations spread out via open grassland and woodland savannas, which were expanding due to a global aridification trend at the onset of the Quaternary glaciation.
 H. erectus is usually thought to have occupied the Sahara and West Asia during humid periods, but populations may have persisted into desert periods.

 Most H. erectus sensu lato specimens date to 1 to 1.8 million years ago in the Early Pleistocene before giving way to descendant species.
 The classification of Middle Pleistocene Homo has been a controversial topic, termed "the muddle in the middle".
 H. erectus sensu stricto persisted much longer than sensu lato, with the youngest population (H. e. soloensis) dating to 108,000 to 117,000 years ago in Late Pleistocene Java.
 This population appears to have died out when the savannah corridors closed and tropical jungle took over.

 A 2021 phylogeny of some H. erectus fossils using tip dating:

 Biology

-As such a widely distributed species both across regions and through time, the anatomy of H erectus can vary considerably.
+As such a widely distributed species both across regions and through time, the anatomy of H. erectus can vary considerably (regionality).
 Among living primates, the degree of regionality achieved by H. erectus (phenotypic plasticity) is only observed in modern humans.